Virginia vs. Duke NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Duke has combined with its opponents to score more than 70 points in one game this season.
+- Duke's games have gone over 69.5 points in only one opportunity this season.

-- Saturday's over/under is 4.3 points higher than the combined 65.7 PPG average of the two teams.
+- The combined points per game average of the two teams, 65.7, is 3.8 points fewer than Saturday's over/under.

-- This contest's total is 12.7 points greater than the 57.3 these two squads combine to surrender per game this season.
+- This contest's over/under is 12.2 points greater than the 57.3 these two squads combine to surrender per game this season.

-- The average total in Cavaliers games this season is 65, five points fewer than Saturday's over/under of 70 .
+- Cavaliers games have an average total of 65 points this season, 4.5 fewer than Saturday's over/under.

 Virginia Stats and Trends